malaika2820/Fake-News-Classifier-/README.md

 # Fake-News-Classifier-
-A website to classify fake/real news by a ML model.
+An API to classify fake/real news by a ML model.

 ## Prerequisites